 Learning about FAME

-The MI will host FAME 101 Information Sessions on March 5, March 13, and March 24.
+The MI hosts FAME 101 Information Sessions regularly.
 Please register here to learn more about FAME and ask any questions you may have about the program.
 Please note, this is not a session on this RFP and no questions on this RFP will be addressed.

 Who Should Apply